UnityGameDesign-max/country-flag/README.md

 ## How I Approached the problem

 ### Solution Approach
-* The solution was developed with a focus on scalability and maintainability.
-A structured file organization was adopted to facilitate continuous development and potential future enhancements.
-The UI was designed using a clean and intuitive component library, complemented by Tailwind CSS for styling.
-I used the `https://restcountries.com/v3.1/name/{name}` which returns all the countries have the name and show other results as suggestion.
+* The solution was crafted with a keen emphasis on scalability and maintainability.
+A structured file organization was embraced to streamline ongoing development efforts and accommodate potential future enhancements seamlessly.
+For the user interface, a clean and intuitive component library formed the backbone, augmented by Tailwind CSS for polished styling.
+Leveraging the RESTful API endpoint provided by https://restcountries.com/v3.1/name/{name}, the application fetches data efficiently, displaying all countries with a matching name while also presenting additional suggestions for further exploration

 ### Future Enhancements
 * Potential future enhancements include implementing a feature for country suggestions as users type in the search field and caching previously submitted inputs to improve user experience.